Ultimaker/Meta/code_conventions.md

 Lines and Linelength *** Changed / New ***
 ----
-* "Maximum line lenght" - There is no hard limit on the line length, but as a thumb of rule, try to keep it to at most 79 characters.
+* "Maximum line length" - There is no hard limit on the line length, but as a thumb of rule, try to keep it to at most 120 characters.
 This helps doing the code reviews!
 * A single line contains only one statement

 Alignment *** New ***